abidnurulhakim/eloquent-state-machine/README.md

 ```

 ## State Change At
-You can store when state change, with attribute `state_change_at` in your table
+You can store when state changed, with attribute `state_change_at` in your table
 ```
 namespace App;